Twarner491/TeddyWarner.org/docs/Projects/ParametricGenerator.md

 </center>

-I originally set out to make this generator due to a need for a lower profile cap for the isopropyl alcohol bottle I keep next to my printer.
-The thread profile of this bottle is rather abnormal, and thus I found myself finding thread component values with [standard Metric thread profile](https://amesweb.info/Screws/metric-thread-profile-form-formula.aspx) equations, the same used by the generator.
+... however, what fun would a custom cap generator be without a little customization.
+The generator includes four different body styles,

+ 1. Plain
+ 2. Single-Hole
+ 3. Salt-Shaker
+ 4. Lanyard

+... allowing for total cap customization.
+These styles can be changed, along with two other customization factors, discussed in the *Cap Generation* section below.

-### Cap Generation -
+## Cap Generation -

 For documentation purposes, I created a new cap for my Nalgene water bottle …

-#### Required Measurements
+### Required Measurements

-There are three measurements required to generate your own cap, all of which can be taken from the existing threaded connector …
+There are three measurements required to generate your cap, all of which can be taken from the existing threaded connector …

 1. **Connector Diameter -**
 Measure the diameter (in MM) of your existing connector, from the very farthest point (i.e. the point of the thread) on either side.